MaxKiv/glorified_gantry/readme.md

 - Consecutive movement seems broken using `PositionModeFlagsCW::DECELERATE_AFTER_REACHING`

-- Profile Torque mode has trouble hitting torque target precisely, sometimes this takes ages to converge. -> Listen for torqueFeedback { actual_torque: i32 } instead and define a target reached margin myself.
-  => This is now done more generally in `gantry_axis::event::util::wait_for_target_reached`

-- Cia402State::OperationEnabled -> SwitchOnDisabled seems broken, should use quick stop transition?
+- Cia402State::OperationEnabled -> SwitchOnDisabled seems broken, should we use quick stop transition?

 # TODO

+## Gantry-axis

+- [!]
+Refactor `DeviceScaling` from guesstimate scaling factors into sensible values that include the fact that the Z-axis has a gearbox.

-- !!
+- [!]
 Add logic to gantry-axis that quick stops all motors in an axis when one of them reports a fault OR reboots.

-- !
-Figure out how to map T/RPDO's, and how to generalise de/serialisation

-- Invalidate all PDOs in the device before mapping, currently TPDO4 isnt in CUSTOM_TPDOS, so its never changed from the default and will generate warnings -> quick fix by adding EMPTY_TPDO4
+- Add the option to test against a `vcan` interface, unlocking the ability to test without requiring hardware.
+Use this to fuzz test the gantry-axis synchronisation.

+## Gantry-cia402

+- [!]
+Debug multi-motor axis synchronisation issues OR refactor and move synchronisation into gantry-cia402's PDO logic.

+- [!]
+Re-enable expected limit switch behaviour after homing.
+Currently I disable limit switch behaviour before homing (which is required), but never re-enable it again.

-- Make error handling uniform across the driver
+- Improve error handling (currently I report them and continue) and make them uniform across the driver.

-- Fuzz test orchestrator state orchestrator/machine, this can be done in isolation without CAN, easy wins
+- Improve T/RPDO's mapping and generalise de/serialisation

+## Gantry-gui

+- Finish the GUI